brianvanderburg2/xml2html/doc/readme.txt

 xml2html <action> <arguments> ...

 action:
-    initialize, build, finalize
+    build, clear

 Actions
 =======

-There are three actions, initialize, build, and finalize.
-The initialize and finalize actions are only needed if you want to track the state of various input documents and create an output state document.
-This state can track a document title, summary, year, month, and day.

-For the initialize action, the state argument is requied and an encoding argument is optional.
-For the finalize action, the state and root arguments are required and an encoding argument is optional.

-During the initialize action, the state file is created if it does not exist.
-If it does exist, any staging items are removed.
+There are two actions, build, and claer.
+The build action can optionally store data about the input document in a state file.
+The cleanup action goes through and removes any entries in the state file that are no longer present on disk.

-During the build action, if a state file is specified, then the namepsace and xpath arguments are used to extract information from the input document and store this information along with the document relative path as a staging entry in the state document.
+During the build action, if a state file is specified, then the namepsace and xpath arguments are used to extract information from the input document and store this information along with the document relative path in the state document.

-During the finalize action, all staging entries in the state document are moved to regular entries in the state document.
-Then, the relative path of each entry is combined with the root argument, and if the resulting file does not exist, the entry is removed.
+During the clear action, the relative path of each entry is combined with the root argument, and if the resulting file does not exist, the entry is removed.

-If no state information is needed, then the initialize and finalize actions are not needed and the build action can be used by itself without a state argument.
-Otherwise, the initialize action should be performed before building a set of files and the finalize action after building a set of files.
-If the state information becomes incorrect for whatever reason, delete the state file and rebuild all files.

 Arguments